savinay1/djangoProject/README.md

-Movie Sentiment ANalysis using Django
+Movie Sentiment Analysis using Django